 The bold aroma of the fresh leaves give lift to all kinds of dishes, from curries to roasted meats.
 They provide a more subtle flavor to sauces, stews, curries, and rubs.

-The essence of the makrut lime leaf is unlike any other, an abundant sweet citrus bouquet that lingers on the nose with gentle fruit blossom notes.
-The bright tropical aroma emerges from the fresh or dried leaves when they’re allowed to steep in liquid.
-Fresh can also add aromatic depth to steamed foods.
+The essence of the makrut lime leaf is unlike any other: An abundant sweet citrus bouquet that lingers on the nose, with gentle fruit blossom notes.
+The bright tropical aroma emerges more when allowed to steep in liquid, or vegetable oils, or in steaming.

 Like bay leaves, makrut leaves don’t break down easily.
 As a chocking hazard, they should be removed before serving.
 They can, like bay leaves, be crushed, in some applications, like a spice rub, with a spice grinder or mortar/pestle.
 You can also buy a finer ground makrut.

 Makrut limes are a prized citrus plant, native to tropical Asia, where they are available year round, including Thailand, India, Nepal, Bangladesh, Indonesia, Malaysia, and the Philippines.
 Makrut limes and their leaves are the go-to of the Thai kitchen.